lam-vincent/CashFlow/README.md

 ### Database Setup

 1. Prisma Configuration: Configure the Prisma `.env` file with your database connection details.
-2. Run Migrations: Use `npx prisma migrate dev` to apply database migrations.
+2. Run Migrations: Use `npx prisma db push` to apply database migrations.

 ## Features and Usage